 Please email firstname.lastname@example.org with your name, address and customer ID if you need us to action any of the following

-For more information about home composting and purchasing a compost bin please visit Oxfordshire Recycles.
+For more information about home composting and purchasing a compost bin please visit the Oxfordshire County Council website.

 What happens to your garden waste